TheMastro-11/Tezos-Contracts/experiments/Interactions/README.md

 | *gas* | 1211gu |

 ## King of Tezos
-In this SC can be called two differents entry-points.
+In this SC can be called two different entry-points.
 The first one is the *newKing* and requires a total fee of **0,010536tez**:
 | Type | Cost |
 | - | :-: |